Nursing

 Qualitative Results

-Budd et al. presented an ongoing example of CB which was being employed to change the environment for the patients.
+Budd et al. presented an ongoing example of CB, which was employed to change the patient environment.
 This method allowed them to reach a consensus with the management as they were able to reach an agreement (Budd et al., 2004).
-Several solutions were suggested by Nevidjon and Erickson after they identified different problems.
-These solutions are implementable and can lead to improved patient outcomes, however; it may take a few years to see the results of some of these solutions (Nevidjon & Erickson, 2001).
+Nevidjon and Erickson suggested several solutions after they identified different problems.
+These solutions are implementable and can lead to improved patient outcomes.
+However, it may take a few years to see the results of some of these solutions (Nevidjon & Erickson, 2001).

 Quantitative Results